john-ee/Trying-out-Sails/README.md

 A first test on handling Sails web framework with the following features :
 * user authentication stored on MySQL

-To install you need node js and npm, as well as MySQL with credentials :
+To install you need node js and npm, as well as MySQL with credentials (which you can adapt in /config/connections.js) :
 * username : root
 * password : password
+* database : platform-v0

 Run the following command after cloning the project :